-What type of Flood Insurance Do I Need?
+What Type of Policy Do I Need?

-NFIP flood insurance policies come in two types:
+NFIP policies come in two types:

 These policies are designed for residents who live in communities with an active and ongoing flood management plan.
 Such communities must also be able to demonstrate that they have enacted certain NFIP guidelines to reduce flood-based damages.

 These flood policies are designed for residents living in low-to-moderate risk zones.
 Such residents aren’t necessarily required to purchase flood insurance, but have this option in case they experience a small flood or even an unexpectedly large one.

 If you’re shopping for flood insurance, we’d love to hear from you!
 As an NFIP-Direct-affiliated agency, we can help you find and purchase an appropriate flood insurance policy.